eguomin/diSPIMFusion/README.md

 # Overview

 Dual-view inverted Selective Plane Illumination Microscopy (diSPIM) [[1]](#1)[[2]](#2) enables isotropic 3D resolution by fusing two view images acquired by two orthogonally configured arms.
 This repository provides a brief description and a collection of code on processing diSPIM data with GPU implementation [[3]](#3), mainly including two parts:

-- **Image preprocessing**: basically ROI selection, background removal, image deskewing, etc.
+- **Image preprocessing**: background removal, ROI selection, image deskewing, etc.
 - **Dual-view image fusion**: registration and joint deconvolution, this is the major computation part, also refered to as `diSPIMFusion`.

 ## Image Prepocessing